Published 14 Apr 2026 Revived Smiles Blog: Exploring Dentures, Retainers, and Nightguards

 • Pros: Maximum stability, feels like natural teeth, no need to remove.

-• Cons: Most expensive option, requires sufficient bone, more complex maintenance.
+• Cons: Most expensive option, requires sufficient bone, and more complex maintenance.

 • Best Use: Patients who want a permanent, stable solution and are willing to invest in the highest level of implant support.